nopp/e3pro-enderwire/README.md

-# Ender3 Pro Converted to Enderwire (like Voron Switchwire)
+# Ender3 Pro converted to Switchwire

 ## Some images